Isaiah Montgomery: Career

 Nevertheless, Douglass had great respect for Montgomery’s integrity and did not minimize the tremendous pressures he faced.
 “Such a man,” he declared, “is not to be dismissed by calling him a traitor, nor a self-seeking hypocrite for he is neither the one nor the other...Like a general on the field of battle, he has retreated when he could no longer fight and has surrendered a post which he thought he could no longer successfully defend.”

 Although Montgomery resigned as the first mayor in 1902, he continued to be a key leader in the community.
 In this capacity, he went to New York and Washington, D.C. to recruit wealthy white investors of the Mound Bayou [Cotton] Oil Mill, Montgomery.
 He worked closely with Booker T. Washington in this effort to persuade Julius Rosenwald, the president and chair of the board of Sears-Robuck, to subscribe to 25,000 dollars in bonds.
 The black press described the Mill as “the largest thing of the kind ever undertaken by Negro people."

 Montgomery, along with his daughter Mary Booze and son-in-law Eugene Booze, was an important figure in the black-controlled Republican Party of Mississippi.
-In 1921, for example, Montgomery attended (and was promoted as the "inspirational spirit" of) a meeting of 1of the executive committee of the GOP Third Congressional District of Mississippi (an area which included Mound Bayou).
+In 1921, for example, Montgomery attended (and was promoted as the "inspirational spirit" of) a meeting of the executive committee of the GOP Third Congressional District of Mississippi (an area which included Mound Bayou).
 The meeting applauded President Warren G. Harding’s endorsement of the Dyer Bill to “curb the lynching and burning of human beings."
-Taking this stand carried some risk in a state where anger.
-One of the Mississippi’s U.S. senators, Pat Harrison, a leader of a tightly coordinated” successful Democratic filibuster which ultimately killed the Dyer Bill after it had prevailed in the House.
+Taking this stand in Mississippi carried some risk.
+For example, one of the states U.S. senators, Pat Harrison, was a leader of a tightly coordinated” successful Democratic filibuster which ultimately killed the Dyer Bill after it had prevailed in the House.